-The Corporation manages liquidity risk by monitoring and maintaining a level of cash and cash equivalents deemed adequate to finance the Corporation's operations and mitigate the effects of fluctuations in cash flows.
+The Group manages liquidity risk by monitoring and maintaining a level of cash and cash equivalents deemed adequate to finance the Group's operations and mitigate the effects of fluctuations in cash flows.
 In addition, management monitors the utilization of bank borrowings and ensures compliance with loan covenants.
-The Corporation relies on bank borrowings as a significant source of liquidity.
-As of December 31, 2016 and 2015, the Corporation had available unutilized overdraft and short-term bank loan facilities of approximately \$2,892,500 thousand and \$2,823,675 thousand, respectively.
+The Group relies on bank borrowings as a significant source of liquidity.
+As of December 31, 2016 and 2015, the Group had available unutilized short-term bank loan facilities of \$2,907,500 thousand and \$2,868,675 thousand, respectively.